BunNybuger/SciSift/README.md

 Currently, the easiest method is through this link: [poe.com/SciSift](https://poe.com/SciSift).
 Simply click on the link and upload your paper!
 Please note that only the first few attempts are free.
 Sorry!
 This is Poe's policy, not mine.

+You will be able to produce a separate JSON file extracted from each paper using SciSift.
+Then, use the provided snippet in [Combine_Json_2_csv.ipynb](Combine_Json_2_csv.ipynb) to create a CSV file with all the information combined.
+You can view it in the format shown above or any other output file.

 If you have an account with Claude, you can also run it directly on [claude.ai](http://claude.ai).
 However, you'll need to copy the prompt yourself.

 ## Background